YizYah/ava-recipes/README.md

 There are two sets of snippets for typescript test files:

 1. For versions that insert as comments the step in a recipe, the prefix (what you have to type) starts with "learn".
 For instance, `learn-throws-expect`.
 The "learn" versions specify the step numbers for a given recipe as comments.
-2. For any others, the prefix is just the name of the recipe.
+2. For any others, the prefix is normally just the name of the recipe.
+One exception is "new" instead of "test",

-Both do all of the Recipes below, except for the `test-no-content` which does not exist with a `learn` prefix.
+Not every snippet has a `learn` version.

 ### Recipes